© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Roman Earthwork 540m W of Y Pigwn is a scheduled monument protected by Cadw under reference CM194.
 View the official record →

-Roman Earthwork 540m W of Y Pigwn is a Roman fort located in Carmarthenshire, Wales, situated within the broader defensive network established by Roman forces during their occupation of Britain.
+Roman Earthwork 540m W of Y Pigwn is a Roman fort situated in Carmarthenshire, Wales, designated as a scheduled ancient monument under the reference CM194.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM194.

 Roman Earthwork 540m W of Y Pigwn dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Roman Earthwork 540m W of Y Pigwn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM194.